John L. Locke: Academic history and awards

 Locke has studied and worked in the United States and the United Kingdom.
-He received a B. A. in speech communication from Ripon College in 1963, and both an M. A. and a Ph.D. in speech pathology, audiology and speech science from Ohio University in 1965 and 1968 respectively.
-He went on to postdoctoral fellowships in psychology at Yale University and Oxford University in the United Kingdom (UK) from 1972-74.
+He received a B.A. in speech communication from Ripon College in 1963, and both an M.A. and a Ph.D. in speech pathology, audiology and speech science from Ohio University in 1965 and 1968 respectively.
+He went on to postdoctoral fellowships in psychology at Yale University and Oxford University in the United Kingdom (UK) from 1972 to 1974.

-He is currently a Professor of Language Science at Lehman College, the City University of New York.
+He is currently a Professor of Language Science at Lehman College of the City University of New York.
 He has previously been on the faculty at the University of Illinois, the University of Maryland, Harvard University, and at the University of Sheffield, and Cambridge University in the UK.

-Locke’s research has been funded by a wide variety of sources including the National Institutes of Health, the Axe-Houghton Foundation, the James S. McDonnell Foundation, the March of Dimes, the Cape Branch Foundation, and the Commonwealth Fund.
+Locke's research has been funded by a wide variety of sources including the National Institutes of Health, the Axe-Houghton Foundation, the James S. McDonnell Foundation, the March of Dimes, the Cape Branch Foundation, and the Commonwealth Fund.
 He has held significant roles in the American Speech.
 Language, and Hearing Association, the Linguistic Society of America, and the Society for Research in Child Development.

 He has been honored as a recipient of the Science Award from Ohio University (2002) and the Faculty Recognition Award for Research and Scholarship from Lehman College (2009).

 He was a founding editor of the journal Applied Psycholinguistics, and has served on numerous other editorial boards.
-His administrative roles have included: Director of the Interdepartmental Program in Linguistics, Lehman College, City University of New York (2003–2007), Head of the Department of Human Communication Science, University of Sheffield, Sheffield, England (1995—1998), Founding Director and Senior Research Scientist, Neurolinguistics Laboratory, Massachusetts General Hospital, Boston, Massachusetts (1984–1995), Director and Professor, Graduate Program in Communication Sciences and Disorders, MGH Institute of Health Professions (1983–1995), Director and Professor, Linguistic Institute, University of Maryland, College Park (1982), and Director, Speech and Hearing Laboratory, Institute for Child Behavior and Development, University of Illinois at Urbana-Champaign (1969–1980).
+His administrative roles have included: director of the Interdepartmental Program in Linguistics, Lehman College (2003–2007), head of the department of human communication science, University of Sheffield, Sheffield, England (1995—1998), founding director and senior research scientist, Neurolinguistics Laboratory, Massachusetts General Hospital, Boston, Massachusetts (1984–1995), director and professor, Graduate Program in Communication Sciences and Disorders, MGH Institute of Health Professions (1983–1995), director and professor, Linguistic Institute, University of Maryland, College Park (1982), and director, Speech and Hearing Laboratory, Institute for Child Behavior and Development, University of Illinois at Urbana-Champaign (1969–1980).